 Rabbi Pruzansky graduated from Columbia University in 1978 with a B.A. in history, and received a Juris Doctor degree from the Benjamin Cardozo School of Law in 1981.
 He practiced law for 13 years as a general practitioner and litigator in New York City until assuming his current pulpit.
 He is a member of the New York and Federal Bars, and is admitted to practice before the United States Supreme Court.
 Rabbi Pruzansky studied in yeshivot in Israel and the United States, and was ordained at Yeshiva Bnei Torah of Far Rockaway, New York under the guidance of Rabbi Yisrael Chait, shlit”a.

-A past President of the Rabbinical Council of Bergen County and currently the treasurer, he also served as a Vice-President of the Rabbinical Council of America.
+A past President of the Rabbinical Council of Bergen County, he also served as a Vice-President of the Rabbinical Council of America.
 He is a trustee of the RCA on the Board of the Beth Din of America, as well as a dayyan on the Beth Din itself.
 He also is a member of the Rabbinical Alliance of America, and served as the American co-spokesman for the International Rabbinic Coalition for Israel.
 Rabbi Pruzansky served on the Board of Directors of the Jerusalem Reclamation Project, and received their Rabbinic Leadership Award at their 1995 Jerusalem Day banquet.
 He presently is on the Board of Directors of Pro Israel and the One Israel Fund, and received the latter’s Rabbi Zvi Yehuda Kook Rabbinic Leadership Award at their 1997 Unity Dinner.
 He has also been honored by the Orthodox Union, the Bet El Yeshiva Center located in Bet El, Israel, Ezras Torah, the Destiny Foundation, and several other Jewish and community organizations.
 He has served since 2005 on Teaneck’s Civilian Complaint Review Board.
 He writes extensively on topics of Jewish interest and has lectured in more than 20 countries.
 Rabbi Pruzansky is the author of “A Prophet for Today: Contemporary Lessons of the Book of Yehoshua” (Gefen Publishing House, 2006), and the “Judges for our Time: Contemporary Lessons of the Book of Shoftim (Gefen Publishing House, 2009).”